Scouts and the Metro Beautification and Environment Commission

 - Plant a flower bed or wildflower meadow.
 Volunteer to assist an elderly neighbor with his/her garden or yard maintenance.
 Pull weeds and plant flowers.
 Offer to help keep plants watered during the summer months.

 - The Ring Around the School program is open to all Davidson County Public and Private Schools.
 This is an easy way to clean up your school and participate in Earth Day.

-Scouts must complete and sign the Scout Patch Request form (one form per scout), have approved by scoutmaster or leader and forward to Metro Beautification & Environment Commission.
+Scouts must complete and sign the Scout Patch Request form (one form per scout), have approved by scoutmaster or leader and forward to Metro Beautification and Environment Commission.